omundy/sample-node-express-username-generator/README.md

 ### Publish Your Project

-4. You'll perform these steps [each time you want to push and update Heroku](https://devcenter.heroku.com/articles/git).
-This will reinstall your dependencies and restart your app on the server.
-Note: You can continue testing locally but when you want to test on your server you have to commit and push again.
+4. Perform these steps [to update Heroku](https://devcenter.heroku.com/articles/git).
+This reinstalls dependencies and restarts your app on Heroku.

 ```bash
 # commit your code and push it to Heroku